 Models of pupil changes under the influence of light may allow to separate factors related to the emotional state of the human study subject from the rate of these emotional cues.
 We propose to collect information about pupil dilation and then decouple the pupillary light reflex from this data.
 It is important to know the behavior of the eye due to changes in the light environment.
 Currently, studies on emotional states based on pupil size are performed in isolated laboratory environments.
 Accordingly, knowing and modeling pupil changes based on light conditions will allow us to isolate these changes.
 To ensure the most accurate simulation of pupil behavior, we implemented and the most popular mathematical models of the pupillary light reflex.

-Mathematical models of the pupillary light reflex
+Pupillary light reflex in equilibrium state